Obi - Finalist UX

 • obi design guidelines 3

-Appliances icon set, where each colour is selected according to a meaningful message in the context of the appliance’s category; Challenges, with those colours based on linear gradients by using different percentages to create a good tonal balance.
+Below, the appliances icon set, where each color is selected according to a meaningful message in the context of the appliance’s category; the Challenges section, with those colors based on linear gradients by using different percentages to create a good tonal balance.

 • obi design guidelines 4